gmiller123456/vsop87-multilang/README.md

 An example in JavaScript showing computations is available at http://www.astrogreg.com/vsop87example/example_alt_az_moon.html

 ### Current Stauts
-Versions for Arduino, C#, C, C++, Java, JavaScript, Matlab/Octave, Pascal, Perl, PHP, Python, VB.Net have been created.
-These have passed all test cases provided by the
-VSOP87 authors, a validation program is also included for each language.
+Versions for many different languages and environments have been created.
+These have passed all test cases provided by the VSOP87 authors, a validation program is also included for each language.
 They should be ready for use.
+See the "Languages" directory for the status of each language.

 Still to come: more languages, documentation, and examples.